wheregmis/lumen-blocks/docsite/docs/docs-src/0.1/src/index.md

 ## Getting Started

-Ready to use Laminar Blocks in your project?
+Ready to use Lumen Blocks in your project?
 Check out our [Installation Guide](installation/index.md) to get started.

 ## Component Showcase

-Laminar Blocks offers a variety of components to build your application's UI.
+Lumen Blocks offers a variety of components to build your application's UI.
 Explore the sidebar to see detailed documentation for each component, including props, variants, and usage examples.

 ## Contributing

-Laminar Blocks is open to contributions!
+Lumen Blocks is open to contributions!
 Whether you're fixing bugs, improving documentation, or proposing new components, your help is welcome.
-Check out the [GitHub repository](https://github.com/Leaf-Computer/laminar-blocks) to get involved.
+Check out the [GitHub repository](https://github.com/Leaf-Computer/lumen-blocks) to get involved.